mwcproject/mwc-qt-wallet/DOC/cold_wallet_persistent_usb_drive_creation.md

 You can now eject your new bootable live Ubuntu USB with persistent storage and label it.

-Then power off your computer and remove the USB drive, without persistent storage, that you had previously booted with.
-Place this drive somewhere so you don’t mix it up with your new persistent USB drive.
+Then power off your computer and remove the USB device, without persistent storage, that you had previously booted with.
+Place this device somewhere so you don’t mix it up with your new persistent USB device.

 # MWC Cold Wallet Software Installation

-You are now ready to install the software needed to create and run an MWC cold wallet onto your new bootable live Ubuntu USB drive with persistent storage.
+You are now ready to install the software needed to create and run an MWC cold wallet onto your new bootable live Ubuntu USB device with persistent storage.
 See the installation instructions at the following link: